nighthawkcoders/APCSA/_posts/2022-07-10-PBL-database.md

   fetch(url, options)
     // response is a RESTful "promise" on any successful fetch .then(response => {
-      // check for response errors
-      if (response.status !== 200) {
+      // check for response errors and display if (response.status !== 200) {
           const errorMsg = 'Database response error: ' + response.status;
           console.log(errorMsg);